CPT for F-1 Visa Students

 Curricular Practical Training (CPT) is a structured educational program which combines classroom learning with productive work experience in a field related to a student’s academic program.
 CPT is available to F-1 students who have been lawfully enrolled on a full-time basis in a U.S. university for at least one academic year.
 The work experience must be integral to your established curriculum.

-Attendance at the CPT Information Session is REQUIRED for those seeking to participate in an internship.
-You will need to complete this session prior to meeting with an Internship Coordinator.
+Attendance at a CPT Information Session is REQUIRED for those seeking to participate in an internship.
+Check Handshake or the ISSO website for available dates and time.
+You will need to complete this session prior to requesting an experience.

 IT IS UNETHICAL TO CONTINUE TO INTERVIEW FOR POSITIONS ONCE YOU HAVE ACCEPTED AN ASSIGNMENT (whether paid or unpaid).

 Frequently Asked Questions About CPT

 |Are there any fees required to participate in CPT?|

 Are there any fees required to participate in CPT?

 The Career Center does not charge any fees; however, there is a $100 fee assessed by the International Student Services Office every semester in which you are placed in an internship.
 This fee covers processing costs related to securing the appropriate work authorizations in compliance with USCIS regulations.
 You are also responsible for paying for tuition and fees associated with the internship class in which you enroll.